Quantum channels and memory effects: Summary and Outlook

-For what concern the capacities evaluation, the first obstacle is the restricted class of channels for which coding theorems are available.
+The general definitions of classical and quantum capacities, unassisted as well as assisted by entanglement, have given in Sec.\ref{sec:ctc} followed by the definition of constrained capacities suitable for continuous channels.
+For such definitions we have remarked that a super-operator norm approach can be used as well.
+Then we have sketched coding theorems.
+Actually, for what concern the capacities evaluation, the main obstacle is the restricted class of channels for which coding theorems are available.
 Hopefully this can be enlarged by resorting to stationary or ergodic properties of the quantum channels as outlined by \cite{BB09}.
 Still within such a class, those channels leaving hopes for an exact capacities computation are the forgetful channels (see Sec.\ \ref{coding:forgetful}).
 For this reason it is of utmost importance to derive general criteria to decide whether or not a given channel is forgetful.
 Beyond that it would be extremely interesting to establish when memory effects increase the capacity of a quantum channel.
 It is also worth noticing that the effects of correlations among errors are in close connection with the property of superadditivity of the minimum output entropy \cite{Has09}.
 The possible memory induced enhancement of capacity of a quantum channel, looked through the dynamical memory model sketched in Sec. \ref{sec:smdmc}, can be seen as due to a sort of Zeno effect \cite{MS77}.
 In fact, by frequently inserting information carriers through the channel one prevents the environment to come back to its stationary state after the passage of each of them, thus less affecting the carriers themselves.
-Whereas in the case of quantum channels arising from nonMarkovian dynamics like that of Sec. \ref{sec:memdyn}, the increment of capacity can be explained by the back flow of information from environment to system.
+Whereas in the case of quantum channels arising from non-Markovian dynamics like that of Sec. \ref{sec:memdyn}, the increment of capacity can be explained by the back flow of information from environment to system.

+Known solvable (in terms of capacities) models have been discussed in Sec.\ref{sec:solv}.
+Among them, dephasing memory channels possess features related to many-body physics and lossy bosonic memory channels show water filling phenomena similar to fluid mechanics.

+Finally, in Sec.\ref{sec:memdyn}, we have shown the conditions under which a quantum channel can be `divided' into the concatenation of other quantum channels, i.e., its action results as the composition of other quantum channels.
+This possibility is closely related to quantum channels intended as dynamical maps.
+Then one can distinguish between Markovian and Non-Markovian dynamics, the latter showing memory effects in time.
+As a consequence we have briefly accounted for some measures quantifying deviation from Markovian dynamics, although a general consensus on that subject is not yet reached.